sjp/sjp-site/about.md

 This is the personal website of Simon Potter.

-I am currently employed as a Software Developer at Cegedim in Auckland.
+I am currently employed as a Software Engineer at Cegedim in Auckland.

 Prior to this I undertook an, MSc in Statistics (by thesis), BSc (Hons) in Statistics and a BCom/BSc in Information Systems, Computer